kiratech/labs/Through-The-Looking-Glass/Observability-ECK-Install-And-Test.md

 # Lab | Manual test an ECK suite

-Simulate logs from command line to the Logstash component of the ECCK suite.
+Simulate logs from command line to the Logstash component of the ECK suite.

 ## Preparation